rghartmann/misc/interview.md

 ### Tips

 * Study your resumé, reviewing your work experience for examples
-* Consider other sources as well: community work, other things you do outside of work
+* Consider other sources as well: community work, other things you do outside of 9-5 work
 * Practice behavioural interviewing on _both sides_ if you can
 * Learn about metrics and how to outline data in a narrative
+* Avoid unnecessary words that don't add quality to your narrative: E.g "The project was delivered _quickly_" instead of "The project was delivered on time".

-### Common Traps
+### Common Mistakes

 **Inconsistent narrative**

 Your answer should read like someone "describing the room" if you couldn't see it.
 You shouldn't jump between first and third person, and your tone should be neutral.
-Pretend you're interviewing for a TV show, or telling a story to your kids.
-If you ever played an table-top RPG before, this is like the role of the dungeon master: they describe the situation, they are descriptive, they don't assume you know.
+Pretend you're interviewing for a TV show, or telling a story to a friend.
+If you were to write your answer down, it would read like a newspaper article.

 **Be concise**

 Do more with less.
+For example:

-"We have achieved outstanding results with this motivated team, leading to a successful launch" is a drag to say and even worse to hear.
-"The project launched by X with Y impact" is what your interviewers want.
+> "We have achieved outstanding results with this motivated team, leading to a successful launch"

+This is a drag to say and even worse to hear.
+Instead, prefer:

+> "The project was launched by X with Y impact"

 Save the poetry.

-I love this Mark Twain's quote:
+I also love this Mark Twain's quote:

-"I didn't have time to write a short letter, so I wrote a long one instead."
+> "I didn't have time to write a short letter, so I wrote a long one instead."

 **Vocabulary**

-Avoid repetition, buzz words, and complicated technical statements.
+Avoid repetition, buzz words, stuttering ("like... uh... like... for example...").
+Avoid complicated technical statements and jargon, unless strictly necessary.
 Your answer should be readable by anyone with basic background in your domain.
-You can introduce some explanation into your answer, when you can safely assume the reader is unfamiliar with the technical domain; But remember the rule about being concise.
+You can introduce some explanation to your answer, when you can safely assume the reader is unfamiliar with the technical domain; But even then, remember the rule about being concise.

+**Categorize your examples**

+You are going to be asked questions on multiple topics: your (technical) competencies, your ability to work "under pression", to handle conflicts, to advise managers and upper leadership, to mentor younger peers, and so on.
+Have examples ready for different "categories" like this.
+One useful hint: certain companies (like Amazon) have guiding principles (Amazon has Leadership Principles) that outline the culture they hope to foster.
+These are usually available online for further reference, and are a great way to categorize your examples.